Robert H. Goddard: First flight

 Goddard launched the world's first liquid-fueled (gasoline and liquid oxygen) rocket on March 16, 1926, in Auburn, Massachusetts.
 Present at the launch were his crew chief Henry Sachs, Esther Goddard, and Percy Roope, who was Clark's assistant professor in the physics department.
 Goddard's diary entry of the event was notable for its understatement:

 March 16.
 Went to Auburn with S[achs] in am.
 E[sther] and Mr. Roope came out at 1 p.m.
 Tried rocket at 2.30.
 It rose 41 feet & went 184 feet, in 2.5 secs., after the lower half of the nozzle burned off.
 Brought materials to lab. ...

 His diary entry the next day elaborated:

 March 17, 1926.
 The first flight with a rocket using liquid propellants was made yesterday at Aunt Effie's farm in Auburn. ...
 Even though the release was pulled, the rocket did not rise at first, but the flame came out, and there was a steady roar.
 After a number of seconds it rose, slowly until it cleared the frame, and then at express train speed, curving over to the left, and striking the ice and snow, still going at a rapid rate.

-The rocket, which was later dubbed "Nell", rose just 41 feet during a 2.5-second flight that ended 184 feet away in a cabbage field, but it was an important demonstration that liquid fuels and oxidizers were possible propellants for larger rockets.
+The rocket, which was later dubbed "Nell", rose just 41 feet (12.5 meters) during a 2.5-second flight that ended 184 feet (56 meters) away in a cabbage field, but it was an important demonstration that liquid fuels and oxidizers were possible propellants for larger rockets.
 The launch site is now a National Historic Landmark, the Goddard Rocket Launching Site.